Plurals of Acronyms and Abbreviations

 Plurals of abbreviated units of measurement

-Symbols for units of measurement do not have a separate plural form: don’t add an s to form the plural of an SI unit.
+Symbols for units of measurement do not have a separate plural form: don’t add an s to form the plural of an SI or other metric unit.

 - 10 g (grams)